Health Professional Information

 There have been post-marketing reports of Stevens-Johnson syndrome (SJS) and Erythema multiforme (EM) in patients during treatment with gabapentin.
-Should signs and symptoms suggest SJS or ER, gabapentin should be discontinued immediately. (see Post-Marketing Adverse Drug Reactions)
+Should signs and symptoms suggest SJS or ER, gabapentin should be discontinued immediately. (see Post-Market Adverse Drug Reactions).

-There have been reports in the post-marketing experience of hypersensitivity including systemic reactions and cases of urticaria and angioedema. (see Post-Marketing Adverse Drug Reactions)
+There have been reports in the post-marketing experience of hypersensitivity including systemic reactions and cases of urticaria and angioedema. (see Post-Market Adverse Drug Reactions).

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)